-As an HR leader, proactively managing your department means staying on top of key dates that affect employees, compliance, and overall business operations.
+As an HR leader, proactively managing your department means staying on top of key dates that affect team members, compliance, and overall business operations.
 From public holidays to awareness days, there’s a lot to track.
-We’ve put together this comprehensive list of key HR dates to empower you in planning for 2025.
+We’ve put together this comprehensive list of key dates for your HR calendar to empower your 2026 planning.

 This year, we’ve included some important HR items and milestones you’ll want to put on your calendar.
 We understand how these tasks seem to pop up faster and faster every year, and we’re here to support and guide you through them.